under 16s run away from home, school or education every year

 Helping runaway children & young people

-Running away from home, school or care is often a sign that something is seriously wrong.
+A child runs away from home or care every five minutes – and it is often a sign that something is seriously wrong.
 We provide support to children, young people and their caregivers to prevent it from happening again.
 Most of the young people we work with are in care or on the edge of the care system.

 Reducing the number of young runaways in London